 Destroy all case notes to keep things confidential

 Prepare agreements as per applicable laws and get signatures from disputing parties.

 3. Mediator Skills For Success

-Here are the key skills crucial to a mediator’s role:
+Here are the essential skills crucial to a mediator's role:

 Superior communication and negotiation skills